nus-unix-workshop/2021-s1/docs/tmate.md

 Note that your output will not be exactly the same as the above, particular, the seemingly gibberish text is randomly generated when you run `tmate`, so it will be a different gibberish every time.
+Further, `tmate` 2.2.1 provides fewer options and has a shorter message.

 There are several important piece of information here: